Keep Your Car Payments Low with These Easy Tips

 After rent or a mortgage, car payments are the largest recurring monthly expense most of us have to deal with.
 Considering how expensive even lower-end cars are, the expense makes sense, but that doesn’t mean it can’t be a pain when it comes time to pay each month – especially because transportation is such a basic and integral portion of our lives.

-Luckily, not all car loans are created equal and there are a variety of ways of making sure your monthly payments don’t cost you an arm and a leg.
+Luckily, not all car title loans are created equal and there are a variety of ways of making sure your monthly payments don’t cost you an arm and a leg.
 Here are a few of our favorites.

 The single biggest factor (besides the cost of the car) when it comes to how much your monthly payment will be is your credit score.
 A good credit score means that you’ll be charged at a lower interest rate than if your score was worse.
 The rationale behind this is that you’ve proven you’re reliable, so there’s less of a risk attached to loaning you money in the first place.

 While there isn’t a lot you can do to improve your credit in the short-term, in the long-term, never missing a credit card payment, mortgage check, or even car payment itself will eventually rehabilitate your credit rating so banks see that you can be trusted.
 For now, though, it’s always a good idea to check your credit to know what kind of a surprise you’ll be in for.